lpereira/hardinfo/README.md

 - **iperf3**: iperf3 is used to benchmark internal network speed.
 - **fwupd**: fwupd is used to read and display information about firmware in system.
 - **Service**: Service loads SPD modules (at24/ee1004/spd5118) to display SPD info for your DIMMs memory.
 Show addresses for iomem+ioports.
+- **xrandr/x11-xserver-utils**: xrandr is used to read monitor setup
+- **vulkan-tools**: vulkaninfo is used to display vulcan information.

 **User can install/setup these depending on hardware**
 - **hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp